Yaseswini/Webpage_GBlab/index.md

 ---
-title: Home
 ---

-# Welcome to the Garrett-Bakelman Lab!
+## Welcome to the Garrett-Bakelman Lab!

 Acute Myeloid Leukemia (AML) is the most common acute leukemia in adults.
 AML prognosis and overall survival decline in patients older that 60 years of age and in patients who develop disease relapse after initial treatments.
 Our main research goal is to understand molecular and epigenetic mechanisms responsible for AML disease phenotypes.
 Through this aim, in the long-term, findings will help identify novel therapeutic targets in AML.
 We investigate these questions through the study of samples from AML patients and functional validations in in vitro and in vivo models.
 Epigenetic (DNA methylation, gene